glipari/metasim2.0/README.md

 	add_subdirectory(name_of_your_example)

 Once you wrote the code of your example, you should re-generate the makefile.
-Follow the instructions ins section 3 for the generation of the makefile and compile.
+Follow the instructions in section 3 for the generation of the makefile and compile.

 ## 7. BUGS AND CONTRIBUTIONS